cujomalainey/Flashy-Pack/README.md

 # Flashy-Pack
-The source code for the Flashy Pack implementation of the Adafruit Flora into a backpack.
+Flashy Pack is an alternative implementation of a high visibility light system for biking.
+The entire implementation is built into a backpack and utilizes the Adafruit Flora for controlling the system.
+To build your own flashy pack please visit my website which is listed on my profile.